scavassa/zabbix-openvpn-pfsense/README.md

 ## Instructions

-First you must install the package **sudo** into you pfSense, then you must configure it going through `System -> sudo` then add a new entry for User:zabbix to run As User:root with No Password checked and ALL as Command List then Save this configuration.
+First you must install the package **sudo** into you pfSense, then you must configure it going through `System -> sudo` then add a new entry for zabbix to run as user root with `No Password` checked and `ALL` as command list then save this configuration.

-Install the **abbix-agent** packet into your pfSense and configure it as well.
+Install the **zabbix-agent** packet into your pfSense and configure it as well.

-Setup:
+### Setup:

-1)	 Copy the file discover_vpn.sh to /usr/local/etc/zabbix30, make shure to make it executable using `chmod +x /usr/local/etc/zabbix30/discover_vpn.sh`
+1. Copy the file **discover_vpn.sh** to **/usr/local/etc/zabbix30**, make shure to make it executable using `chmod +x /usr/local/etc/zabbix30/discover_vpn.sh`

-2)	 Copy all lines from “zabbix_agentd.conf” file and paste to the end of zabbix agent  config (/usr/local/etc/zabbix30/zabbix_agentd.conf)
+2. Copy all lines from **zabbix_agentd.conf** file and paste to the end of zabbix agent  config `/usr/local/etc/zabbix30/zabbix_agentd.conf`

-3)	 Import openvpn.xml to Zabbix template.
+3. Import openvpn.xml to Zabbix template.